Even if you run a brick-and-mortar store, you need an online presence.

 As this infographic shows below, Facebook is leading the way when it comes to social marketing efficiency, traffic, and conversions.
 More than 40% of e-commerce website traffic comes directly from Facebook – and this statistic reflects organic traffic, not paid.
 Instagram is the next highest converting social channel, followed by Facebook paid advertising.

 So how exactly should you develop an engaging social media presence?
 Firstly, you’ll have to be consistent in how often you post and start attracting followers.
 Post interesting and informative content, not just about your products, but also insights and tips from your industry, inspirational quotes and funny memes.
+You can also look for social media tools to help make creating, scheduling and posting content easy for you.

 As a brick and mortar retail business, you should focus on attracting followers who live locally, so that you can invite them to your store.
 Utilize hashtags, ask questions, answer questions, join in with relevant conversations and contribute to trending topics.
 Over time, your social media presence will grow and so will your community of followers that are interested in what you have to offer them.